 While cost is a very visible consideration to the vetting process, less so is exclusivity.
 Some payment processors will build in contract terms that lock businesses into a relationship and fee structure for a set number of years.
 If your business expands and your transaction volume increases, you should be able to negotiate lower rates.
 But if you already agreed to a multi-year exclusivity deal, your bargaining power could be significantly hampered.

 Bank reserves are another factor to account for.
-Processors may require you to deposit a reserve amount to guarantee them and cover risk.
+Processors may require you to deposit a reserve amount to guarantee them and cover the risk.
 If the deposit is large – as may be the case with, for example, higher-risk businesses – it could have a major impact on your profit or cash flow.

 Additional monthly or one-time fees

 There are many more types of fees that payment processors may charge in addition to processing fees.
-These include fees for set up, account cancellation, monthly statements, PCI compliance assistance and more.
+These include fees for setup, account cancellation, monthly statements, PCI compliance assistance, and more.
 It takes time and effort to understand what exactly you are being charged for.
 But your business should invest the effort to fully understand the payment processing fees you may be subjected to in order to understand your best options and account for them when weighing up the pros and cons of each offer you receive.

 4. Check which payment methods are supported

 The specific market that your company operates in will likely dictate which payment methods you need to support.
-Different regions use various payment methods, and even different demographics in the same international markets may prioritize one platform or method over another.
+Different regions use various payment methods, and even different demographics in the same international markets may prioritize one platform or a method over another.
 For instance, older customers may feel more secure relying on traditional means of payment like bank transfers, while younger demographics opt for the convenience and immediacy of mobile payment apps.

-As a subscription company, you must choose a payment processor that can support the variety of payment methods that your customers may want to use, including mobile payments, bank transfers, digital wallets, online banking and cash.
+As a subscription company, you must choose a payment processor that can support the variety of payment methods that your customers may want to use, including mobile payments, bank transfers, digital wallets, online banking, and cash.
 The general rule of thumb with subscription businesses is the more options, the better.